dramaqa/dramaqa.github.io/download.md

         3. Scripts (Subtitles)
       </h2>
       <p class="description">
-        The subtitles are preprocessed into a single JSON file with video names as keys.
-Each element contains a list of subtitle sentences and a list of subtitle information(speaker, speech time, content of speech).
+        Each of scripts files, which is same with subtitle, is preprocessed into a single JSON file which have video names as keys.
+        This JSON file contains a list of subtitle sentences and a list of subtitle information(speaker, speech time, content of speech).
+        Each of files contains following entries:
       </p>
       <table style="font-size: 19px">
           <tr>